pszemraj/SummComparer/README.md

 [^1]: As it turns out, the practical application of summarization models **is not** the ritual of summarizing documents _you already know the summary of_ and benchmarking their ability to regurgitate these back to you via ROUGE scores as a testament of their performance.
 Who knew?
 [^2]: i.e. you are not trying to hit a high score on the test set of [arXiv summarization](https://paperswithcode.com/dataset/arxiv-summarization-dataset) as a measure of a "good model", but rather actually read and use the summaries in real life.

-Said another way, SummComparer can be thought of as a case study for the following scenario:
+Put another way, SummComparer can be thought of as a case study for the following scenario:

-- You have a collection of documents that you need to summarize/understand for some purpose.
+- You have a collection of documents that you need to summarize/understand for `<reason>`.
-- You don't know what domain(s) these documents belong to, **because you haven't read them**, and you don't have the time or inclination to read them in full.
+- You don't know what domain(s) these documents belong to **because you haven't read them**, and you don't have the time or inclination to read them fully.
-  - You'd hope to get a general understanding of these documents via summaries, and then plan to decide which ones to read in full.
+  - You're hoping to get a general understanding of these documents from summaries, and then plan to decide which ones to do more in-depth reading on.
-- You are not sure what the ideal summaries of these documents are **because if you knew that, you wouldn't need to summarize them with a language model**.
+- You're not sure what the ideal summaries of these documents are **because if you knew that, you wouldn't need to summarize them with a language model**.
-- Therefore: Which model(s) should you use?
-How do you determine the reliability of the results?
-How can you determine whether the model is performing optimally or not?
+- So: Which model(s) should you use?
+How can you determine if the outputs are faithful without reading the source documents?
+Can you determine whether the model is performing well or not?

 The idea for this project was born out of necessity: to test whether a summarization model was "good" or not, I would run it on a consistent set of documents and compare the generated summaries with the outputs of other models and my growing understanding of the documents themselves.